Geocube333/Medic-33/Medical, Legal, and Ethical Issues.md

-8. **Differentiate between licensure and certification as they apply to paramedic practice. (pp 128–129)**

-Certification generally refers to a certain level of credentials based on hours of

-training and assessment exams, and addresses criteria that must be met for

-minimum competency.
-Certification may be granted by a governmental agency or a

-private organization (eg, American Heart Association, American Red Cross,

-Emergency Care and Safety Institute, Health and Safety Institute, National Safety

-Council).
-The fact that you have received certification from a private organization

-does not necessarily mean that you have the authority to practice the skills included

-in that certification.

-Licensure refers to a carefully defined level of practice, usually granted by a

-government agency or local authority such as a state health department or county

-EMS authority.
-Often, these agencies themselves create and administer the

-licensing exams.
-A license is a privilege granted by a government authority on

-certain conditions.
-You must comply with the government’s requirements for

-professional behavior, continuing education, and licensure renewal, or risk losing

-that privilege.
-The rights and privileges conferred by licensing in one state may not

-be conferred in other states that certify, rather than license, paramedics.

-9. **Explain the importance and necessity of patient confidentiality and the standards for maintaining patient confidentiality applicable to paramedic practice. (pp 129–130)**

-It protects a person’s protected health information (PHI), which is any identifiable health

-information created, disclosed, used, maintained, stored, or transmitted that is

-related to providing a health care service

-Medical information can be disclosed only if it is necessary for a patient’s

-treatment, for payment or medical billing purposes, or when the release has been

-authorized in writing by the patient or a lawful patient representative

-HIPAA was created not to stop the flow and continuity of a patient’s health care information, but rather to control the distribution of information to ensure the patient’s privacy.

-You cannot casually discuss a patient in places where you might be

-overheard, such as in an elevator or hospital cafeteria Figure 4-9.
-Use caution when

-giving reports or discussing patient information in other public places such as crash

-scenes or common areas in the ED.
-Sharing patient stories with other paramedics

-may subject you to liability.
-Similarly, use caution when members of the media or the

-public are riding with your service to ensure PHI is not disclosed without the patient’s

-consent.

-HIPAA requires you to provide patients with a copy of your service’s privacy

-policies.
-Although this step can often be challenging to perform in an emergency

-setting, you must do the best that you can to comply with the law.
-Most services

-create multi page leaflets that can be handed out to patients for this purpose.

-Confidentiality is also a part of the Code of Ethics for

-Emergency Medical Technicians issued by NAEMT.
-If your service receives a

-subpoena for a patient’s PHI, then be sure to notify legal counsel before releasing

-the patient’s medical record to anyone.

-10. **Discuss the legal and ethical issues surrounding patient transport. (p 133)**

-in recent years, economic triage has been introduced.
-This term refers to the

-practice of making health care decisions based on the ability of the patient or the

-insurance carrier to provide payment for services.

-As a paramedic, it is also vital that you clearly understand local protocols

-regarding the choice of hospitals to which you may transfer patients.
-Only one

-hospital may be available in some rural areas, but several options may be available

-in other places.

-EMTALA also regulates patient transfers and applies to both the sending and

-receiving facilities.
-As a paramedic, you should never transfer a patient between

-facilities who needs emergency medical care that falls outside your scope of

-practice, and you must feel comfortable that the patient is stable enough to transfer.

-Laws governing emergency vehicle operations do not authorize speeding, running red lights, or driving the vehicle in an unsafe manner if any of those activities puts the public at unreasonable risk.

-Failure to transport a patient whose condition later deteriorates can bring about a lawsuit that is difficult to defend.
-Again, most EMS systems have protocols outlining when it is acceptable not to transport a patient, and many require consultation with online medical control.

-11. **Describe the actions that you should take to preserve evidence at a crime or motor vehicle crash scene. (pp 133–134)**

- If the scene is a vehicle crash, then do not move anything unless doing so is

-absolutely necessary to provide care

-If the incident scene is indoors, then do not touch anything you do not have to

-touch, such as telephones or doorknobs, because of the risk of eliminating

-fingerprints.
-Carefully document any statements made by witnesses and get their

-contact information.
-Limit the number of EMS personnel who enter the scene,

-because each person who enters the scene further contaminates what may later turn

-out to be a crime scene.
-If it is necessary to move furniture or other objects, then

-notify law enforcement personnel that you have done so.
-Preserve any clothing that

-you remove from the patient, and make every attempt not to alter evidence on the

-clothing

-In cases of sexual assault, the patient may carry vital pieces of evidence such as

-fiber, hair, semen, or blood on the body.
-Take care to protect this evidence.

-If the scene involves a death, then stay with the body until the police arrive.

-Protect the scene from contamination by bystanders, family members, media, or

-additional EMS personnel.

-If you have any doubt about the possibility of saving the patient, then initiate

-resuscitation and transport to the hospital.

-12. **Explain the mandatory reporting requirements for special situations, including abuse or neglect, drug-related injuries, childbirth, suicide, and crime scenes. (p 134)**

-Because reporting requirements vary widely from state to state, learn the laws of

-your state and observe reporting obligations that apply to you.

-13. **Differentiate between expressed, informed, implied, and involuntary consent. (pp 135–136)**

-Informed consent is a patient’s voluntary agreement to be treated after being told

-about the nature of the disease, risks and benefits of the proposed treatment,

-alternative treatments, or the choice of no treatment at all.
-You must obtain informed

-consent from every adult patient who has decision-making capacity.

- Expressed consent is a type of informed

-consent that occurs when the patient does something, either by telling you or by

-taking some sort of action, that demonstrates you have permission to provide

-emergency medical care.

-Implied consent is a form of consent assumed to be given by unconscious adults

-or by adults who are too ill or injured to consent verbally to emergency life-saving

-treatment.
-It also applies to minors if no parent or guardian is present.

-involuntary consent to refer to situations in which a law enforcement officer or a legal guardian grants permission to treat someone who is under arrest (or otherwise in custody), incapacitated, a minor, or for other reasons.

-14. **Describe the processes you should use to determine consent or valid refusal, especially relative to the patient’s decision-making capacity. (pp 136–137)**
+7. **Differentiate between licensure and certification as they apply to paramedic practice. (pp 128–129)**

+`Certification generally refers to a credential based training that ensures a minimal level of competency.
+Certifications may be granted by a government agency or a private organization.
+Licensure refers to a defined level of practive that is usally granted by a government agency or local authority, a license is a privilege granted by the government; thus requiring you to maintain certain standards.
+Licensure cannot be transferred across states.`

+8. **Explain the importance and necessity of patient confidentiality and the standards for maintaining patient confidentiality applicable to paramedic practice. (pp 129–130)**

+`Pt. confidentiality protects the pt.s right to privacy.
+This makes it so a medic doesn't have to respond to press in regards to a pt., it also makes it so a medic cannot share stories about their pt.s as well.`

+9. **Discuss the legal and ethical issues surrounding patient transport. (p 133)**

+`A medic has to make sure to never take in a pt. for transport that needs Emergency medical care beyond their own scope of practice; a pt. must be stable to transfer.
+Emergency vehicles have their own set of laws that does not include driving recklessly.
+Failures in transporting pt.s whose conditions can deteriorate can bring about lawsuits that are hard to defend.`

+10. **Describe the actions that you should take to preserve evidence at a crime or motor vehicle crash scene. (pp 133–134)**

+`Crime scene ettiquette is important, a medic should try to disturb a potential crime scene as little as possible, they are also required to carefully document statements made by witnesses.
+It is important to limit the amount of personnel at the scene and to also preserve any clothing that is removed from the pt.`

+`Certain cases can call for you to carry vital pieces of evidence such as hairs, fibers, or bodily fluids.
+In scenes that involve death it is important to stay with the body until police arrive.
+If there is any doubt about saving the pt. that is still our number one priority, even if it means leaving the scene.`

+11. **Explain the mandatory reporting requirements for special situations, including abuse or neglect, drug-related injuries, childbirth, suicide, and crime scenes. (p 134)**

+`There are many different reporting requirements from state to state.
+But in cases of abuse/neglect it is important to alert the appropriate authorities; Suicides and crime scenes will usually have you reporting to police.`

+12. **Differentiate between expressed, informed, implied, and involuntary consent. (pp 135–136)**

+`Expressed consent is when a pt. either takes an action or verbalizes that they agree to treatment.
+Informed consent is when a pt. agrees to a treatment option even after being education on the Nature of the disease and the risks/benefits of treatment.
+Implied consent is given when a pt. is unable to give consent themselves but would normally comply in a normal circumstance.
+Involuntary consent is when treatment is forced onto a pt. by a governing body that is not the pt.`

+13. **Describe the processes you should use to determine consent or valid refusal, especially relative to the patient’s decision-making capacity. (pp 136–137)**